AmiBroker Usage

 Referencing the Original Unadjusted Close and Volume

-Depending on your plugin configuration settings for Price & Volume Adjustment, the price and volume data will be adjusted to account for the effect of capital events and dividends.
+Depending on your plugin configuration settings for Price & Volume Adjustment, the price and volume data may be adjusted to account for the effect of capital events and dividends.

 If your trading system needs to reference the original unadjusted closing price of a security, use the function shown below.